Yannick Aguemon

-Yannick Aguemon (born 11 February 1992) is a Beninese professional footballer who plays for Virton in the Belgian First Division B. He plays as either a striker or a winger.
+Yannick Aguemon (born 11 February 1992) is a Beninese professional footballer who is currently playing for Créteil in the Championnat National 2.
+He plays as either a striker or a winger.
 He also holds French citizenship.

 Club career

+Aguemon spent three years at INF Clairefontaine academy, before joining Toulouse FC.

 Aguemon made his professional debut for Toulouse on 31 August 2011, in a Coupe de la Ligue match against Nice.

 On 22 July 2022, Aguemon signed with Virton.

-International
+International career

 In March 2019, he received his first call-up to the Benin national football team.

 He made his Benin national football team debut on 6 September 2019, in a friendly against Ivory Coast, as a starter.